MichaelCurrin/learn-to-code/README.md

 Improve your coding skills in various languages by going through the content of this repo.
 I document topics here as I learn and explore, so that I have an easy reference or how-to guide for myself, or in case anyone else might benefit.
 If you want to contribute, I welcome any corrections or enhancements.

-## ⌨ Language-specific guides
+## Structure of this project

-## 📚 Resources
+- ⌨ Language-specific guides

-- [Resources](/resources.md) - for learning concepts in programming.
+- 📚  [Resources](/resources.md) - for learning concepts in programming.
 Includes some external links.

-## 🌐 Recommended
+## Recommended

-- [Recommended](/recommended.md) - External links I enjoy and would like share with others.
+- 🌐 [Recommended](/recommended.md) - External links I enjoy and would like share with others.

 ## 👨‍🏫 Absolute intro to coding

 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc4OTg0MjE5LC02MTgzOTM1NTQsMTMxOD
+eyJoaXN0b3J5IjpbLTg1ODA1OTAyLC02MTgzOTM1NTQsMTMxOD
 I2MTU4NSwyODc3NTcxMTUsLTE5ODk0OTE0NjUsMTY4MTgxNjE3
 M119
 -->